waynodiablo/Oystercard/bookmark_manager/05_manipulating_table_data.md

 ## To complete this challenge, you will need to

-- [ ] List the existing rows in the students table
+- [ ] List the existing rows in the students table (there aren't any)
 - [ ] Add two entries to the students table
 - [ ] List the two entries
 - [ ] Delete one of them